The musical world observes the anniversary of the "Day of freedom" in the USA - Code List

 Other companies in the music world that recognizes the “Juneteenth” are the ASCAP, the main organization that represents composers and music publishers and the record company, sony BMG, between and after.

-This date recalls the June 19, 1865, the day that general Gordon Granger entered Galveston (Texas), one of the last regions where it is still practiced slavery, despite its abolition, in 1863, and has announced the end of the Civil War and the prohibition of the execution of this inhuman practice.
+This date recalls the June 19, 1865, the day that general Gordon Granger entered Galveston (Texas), one of the last regions where it is still practiced slavery, despite its abolition in 1963, and announced the end of the Civil War and the prohibition of the execution of this inhuman practice.